bluekitchen/btstack/doc/manual/docs/how_to.md

 One important construct of BTstack is *service*.
 A service represents a server side component that handles incoming connections.
-So far, BTstack provides L2CAP and RFCOMM services.
+So far, BTstack provides L2CAP, BNEP, and RFCOMM services.
 An L2CAP service handles incoming connections for an L2CAP channel and is registered with its protocol service multiplexer ID (PSM).
 Similarly, an RFCOMM service handles incoming RFCOMM connections and is registered with the RFCOMM channel ID.
 Outgoing connections require no special registration, they are created by the application when needed.

 ## Packet handlers configuration {#sec:packetHandlersHowTo}